-Recently we conducted a very non-scientific poll in our PATHS Educators Facebook Group on what topic they are most concerned about for their students when returning to in-person instruction this fall.
+Recently we conducted a very non-scientific poll in our PATHS Educators Facebook Group on what topic they are most concerned about for their students when returning to school.
 The winning topic was "understanding social cues!"

 Properly interpreting social cues is vital when interacting with others.
-With so much time spent behind a screen over the past year, many children may now struggle to identify them in the in-person classroom setting.
+With so much time spent behind a screen, many children may now struggle to identify social cues when face to face.

 So without further adieu... let's talk about social cues!